 THE TERCIO;

-If Pikemen are in an adjacent square to a stand of muskets/crossbows, which are engaged in close combat by attacking CAVALRY; The points of the Pike stand is added to the adjacent musket stand under attack.
-The TERCIO must be formed as shown for stands of musketeers to claim the points of the Pike.
+If Pikemen are in an adjacent square to a stand of muskets/crossbows, which are engaged in close combat by attacking CAVALRY; The points of the Pike stand are added to the adjacent musket stand under attack.

-If a stand which is part of a TERCIO suffers a “ Move-Back”, that stand is removed from play.
+If a stand, which is part of a TERCIO suffers a “ Move-Back”, that stand is removed from play.
 If the entire Tercio is involved in Close Combat and suffers a “ Move-Back”, the ENTIRE TERCIO IS REMOVED FROM PLAY.

 INFANTRY COMBAT; 17th and 18th CENTURY;